 This practice not only helps to set the tone for your day but also allows you to sync your body's natural rhythm with that of nature.
 By starting your day early, you create space for a calm and de-stressed morning routine.

 Taking time for yourself in the morning can positively impact your stress levels throughout the day.
 Use this quiet time to engage in activities that promote inner peace, such as meditation, yoga, or gentle stretching.
-This will help you cultivate a sense of calm and clarity before the demands de stress of the day begin.
+This will help you cultivate a sense of calm and clarity before the demands and stressors of the day begins.

 Incorporating a regular practice of meditation, yoga, and basic breathing techniques into your daily routine is a fundamental aspect of the traditional Ayurvedic medicine lifestyle.
 These practices not only foster mental clarity and emotional well-being but also help in managing stress, which is a significant contributor to the development of many diseases.